Latest Digital Marketing Statistics – State of the Industry 2021

 It seems the fear of wasting too much money on a website remains strong.
 Although it’s easier than ever to use DIY website-building software that requires no knowledge of code or, many business owners are still hesitant.
 The best idea here is to start small; build a landing page, include all the relevant information about the product/service you provide, and create your own social media presence.

 11. 72% of consumers who search for local businesses end up visiting stores within five miles.

 Online marketing statistics show that if you create your own website and optimize it for local search, you won’t regret it.
 The best way to optimize for local SEO is to reverse-engineer the local terms visitors have used to find the type of service you offer.
-Check out web analytics and the Google AdWords keyword tool to get started.
+Check out web analytics and the Google Ads Keyword Planner to get started.
 You can find local search terms yourself simply by typing in your city/area and the service you offer (ie. “car wash East Chicago”).